Who can afford a teardown home these days?

 The interesting thing about some of these new home builds, there was already a home in that location to begin with.
 Welcome to the world of teardown homes.

-Here is an example, in the Alta Vista neighbourhood of Ottawa:
+Here is an example, in the Alta Vista neighbourhood of my city of Ottawa:

 Some of these established homes were lived in for many years; they were not necessarily all dilapidated and in need of major repairs – although I can only say that from a drive by perspective.